KLBJ-FM

-KLBJ-FM (93.7 MHz) is a commercial radio station in Austin, Texas broadcasting an album-oriented rock radio format billed as "The Rock of Austin."
-KLBJ-FM is owned by Sinclair Telecable Inc. (unrelated to television broadcaster Sinclair Broadcast Group, who owns CBS station KEYE) and operated under the name Waterloo Media.
+KLBJ-FM (93.7 MHz) is a commercial radio station in Austin, Texas.
+It broadcasts an Mainstream Rock radio format billed as "The Rock of Austin."
+It is owned by Sinclair Telecable Inc. (unrelated to television broadcaster Sinclair Broadcast Group, which owns CBS network affiliate KEYE).
+KLBJ-FM is licensed under the name Waterloo Media.
 The station was once owned by the family of President Lyndon Baines Johnson, and still carries his initials as its call letters.

 KLBJ-FM has studios and offices along Interstate 35 in North Austin.
 The transmitter and broadcast tower are atop Austin's Mount Larson.
 KLBJ-FM broadcasts in the HD Radio format.
-Its HD-2 subchannel airs Blues music.
+Its HD-2 digital subchannel airs heavy metal music as "No Control Radio."

-"The Dudley & Bob Show" (Dale Dudley, Bob Fonseca and Matt Bearden), is in the Texas Radio Hall of Fame.
-In 2007, it won a Marconi Award from the National Association of Broadcasters for "Medium Market Personality of the Year."
-KLBJ-FM holds an annual fishing tournament each year in Jonestown, Texas.